About The Hall Of Fame

 Mark Lawrenson (Museum ambassador)

-In subsequent years Graham Taylor and Steve Hodge have joined as expert panelists.
+In subsequent years Graham Taylor (until 2016) and Steve Hodge joined as expert panelists.

 In addition all living inductees into the Hall of Fame automatically join the Selection Panel.
 The panel grows each year and currently comprises:

-Tony Adams, Viv Anderson, Ossie Ardiles, Debbie Bampton, Gordon Banks, John Barnes, Peter Beardsley, David Beckham, Colin Bell, Dennis Bergkamp, Liam Brady, Ian Callaghan, Eric Cantona, Jack Charlton, Sir Bobby Charlton (Museum President), David Clarke, Ray Clemence, George Cohen, Pauline Cope, Gillian Coultard, Stephen Daley, Kenny Dalglish, Matt Dimbylow, Robbie Earle, Sir Alex Ferguson (Museum Vice-President), George Ferguson, Trevor Francis, Paul Gascoigne, Ryan Giggs, Sylvia Gore, Dario Gradi, Eddie Gray, Jimmy Greaves, Alan Hansen, Thierry Henry, Glenn Hoddle, Mark Hughes, Roger Hunt, Sir Geoff Hurst, Pat Jennings, Steve Johnson, Cliff Jones, Roy Keane, Kevin Keegan, Denis Law, Francis Lee, Matt LeTissier, Gary Lineker, Sue Lopez, Jimmy McIlroy, Frank McLintock, Michael Owen, Sheila Parker, Martin Peters, Hope Powell, Niall Quinn, Bryan Robson, Ian Rush, Peter Schmeichel, Paul Scholes, Brenda Sempare, Alan Shearer, Teddy Sheringham, Peter Shilton, Graeme Souness, Marieanne Spacey, Nobby Stiles, Mike Summerbee, Graham Taylor, Terry Venables, Patrick Vieira, Karen Walker, Ronnie Watson, Arsene Wenger, Ray Wilson, Ian Wright, Gianfranco Zola
+Tony Adams, Viv Anderson, Ossie Ardiles, Debbie Bampton, Gordon Banks, John Barnes, Peter Beardsley, David Beckham, Colin Bell, Dennis Bergkamp, Liam Brady, Rachel Brown-Finnis, Ian Callaghan, Eric Cantona, Jack Charlton, Sir Bobby Charlton (Museum President), David Clarke, Ray Clemence, George Cohen, Pauline Cope, Gillian Coultard, Stephen Daley, Kenny Dalglish, Gary Davies, Matt Dimbylow, Robbie Earle, Rio Ferdinand, Sir Alex Ferguson (Museum Vice-President), George Ferguson, Trevor Francis, Paul Gascoigne, Ryan Giggs, Dario Gradi, Eddie Gray, Jimmy Greaves, Alan Hansen, Thierry Henry, Glenn Hoddle, Mark Hughes, Roger Hunt, Norman Hunter, Sir Geoff Hurst, Denis Irwin, Pat Jennings, Steve Johnson, Cliff Jones, Roy Keane, Kevin Keegan, Denis Law, Francis Lee, Matt LeTissier, Gary Lineker, Sue Lopez, Jimmy McIlroy, Frank McLintock, Alan Mullery, Gary Neville, Michael Owen, Sheila Parker, Stuart Pearce, Martin Peters, Hope Powell, Niall Quinn, John Robertson, Bryan Robson, Ian Rush, David Seaman, Peter Schmeichel, Paul Scholes, Brenda Sempare, Alan Shearer, Teddy Sheringham, Peter Shilton, Graeme Souness, Neville Southall, Marieanne Spacey, Nobby Stiles, Gordon Strachan, Mike Summerbee, Rachel Unitt, Terry Venables, Patrick Vieira, Karen Walker, Ronnie Watson, Arsene Wenger, Faye White, Ray Wilson, Ian Wright, Gianfranco Zola

 Since 2007, a number of eminent football historians have been asked to join the panel to advise on players and teams from the early years of the game.